Skip to Main Content

 Create challenges like hiking, rock climbing, or kayaking events for adventure enthusiasts, with participants raising funds through peer-to-peer sponsorships.
 You can also create a version of this fundraiser that’s geared towards kids!

 Collaborate with local restaurants to host food and wine pairing dinners.
-As we mentioned up above in the mixology class section, this type of collaboration could be a good first step towards a longer lasting partnership that benefits your other events.
+As we mentioned in the mixology class section, this type of collaboration could be a good first step towards a longer-lasting partnership that benefits your other events.

 Organize painting events where participants can create art while enjoying wine, otherwise known as a “Paint and Sip.”
 Like with any other event where alcohol is a core part of the appeal, you should have a plan in place to help class attendees get home if they find themselves too tipsy to drive.